underscoreio/essential-slick/src/pages/modifying_data.md

 Putting the `id` at the end and giving it a default value is a trick that allows us to simply write `Message("HAL", "I'm back", DateTime.now)` and not mention `id`.
 The [rules of named and default arguments][link-sip-named-default] would allow us to put `id` first, but then we'd need to name the other field values: `Message(sender="HAL", ...)`.

-Note that `0L` for the `id` is _not_ a magic value that Slick uses.
-What is happening here is that Slick recognizes that the column was defined as auto-incrementing:
+Note that there's nothing special about the `0L` for the `id`.
+It's _not_ a magic value meaning "this record has no `id`".
+Instead, what is happening here is that Slick recognizes that the column was defined as auto-incrementing:

 ~~~ scala
 def id = column[Long]("id", O.PrimaryKey, O.AutoInc)
 ~~~~

-Slick excludes `O.AutoInc` columns when inserting rows.
+Slick excludes `O.AutoInc` columns when inserting rows, allowing the database to step in an generate the value for us.
+(If you really do need to insert a value in place of an auto incrementing value, the method `forceInsert` is there for you.)

 This is just one way of dealing with automatically generated primary keys.
 We will look at other ways, including custom projections (**TODO: Will we?**) and `Option[T]` values, in chapter **TODO**.

-If you do need to insert a value in place of an auto incrementing value, the method `forceInsert` is there for you.

 </div>

 Let's modify the insert to give us back the primary key generated: